-The grilling time will vary depending upon the size of your lobster tails.
-I usually grill my tails for between 7 and 10 minutes, basting with the garlic butter occasionally.
+The grilling time will vary depending on the size of your lobster tails.
+I usually grill my tails for between 7 and 10 minutes, basting with garlic butter occasionally.
 The lobster meat should be opaque and firm to the touch.

 I like to turn my tails over so I can grill flesh side down for a few minutes to finish cooking them.
 The meat will get a little charred, and it adds so much flavor to the lobster meat.

 The temperature of the lobster tail, when it is cooked, should be between 135 and 140 degrees F. I always use a Thermoworks Thermopen instant-read thermometer.
 It is quick and is always bang on with the temperature.